intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/README.md

 ![Data Lifecycle](https://user-images.githubusercontent.com/61072813/177720405-60297d62-d186-4633-8b5f-ff4876cc96d6.png)

-PPML allows organizations to explore powerful AI techniques while working to minimize the security risks associated with handling large amounts of sensitive data.
-PPML protects data at rest, in transit, and in use: compute and memory protected by SGX Enclaves, storage (e.g., data and model) protected by encryption, network communication protected by remote attestation and Transport Layer Security (TLS), and optional Federated Learning support.
+To protect data in transit, enterprises often choose to encrypt sensitive data prior to moving or use encrypted connections (HTTPS, SSL, TLS, FTPS, etc) to protect the contents of data in transit.
+For protecting data at rest, enterprises can simply encrypt sensitive files prior to storing them or choose to encrypt the storage drive itself.
+However, the third state, data in use has always been a weakly protected target.
+There are three emerging solutions that seek to reduce the data-in-use attack surface: homomorphic encryption, multi-party computation, and confidential computing.

 ![BigDL PPML](https://user-images.githubusercontent.com/61072813/177922914-f670111c-e174-40d2-b95a-aafe92485024.png)

-With BigDL PPML, you can run trusted Big Data & AI applications.
-Different bigdl-ppml-gramine images correspond to different functions:
+Among these security technologies, Confidential computing protects data in use by performing computation in a hardware-based Trusted Execution Environment (TEE).

-- **Trusted Big Data**: with trusted Big Data analytics, users can run end-to-end data analysis (Spark SQL, Dataframe, MLlib, etc.) and Flink in a secure and trusted environment.
+Intel® SGX is Intel's Trusted Execution Environment (TEE), offering hardware-based memory encryption that isolates specific application code and data in memory.
+With Intel® SGX, users can use **Trusted BigData** image based on **Base** image to run end-to-end data analysis (Spark SQL, Dataframe, MLlib, etc.) and Flink in a secure and trusted environment.
+For more information, please visit the [SGX DevCatalog](https://github.com/intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/blob/main/SGX/DEVCATALOG.md).

-- **Trusted Deep Learning Toolkit**: with Trusted Deep Learning Toolkits, users can run secured end-to-end PyTorch training using either a single machine or cloud-native clusters in a trusted execution environment.
-- **Trusted Python Toolkit**: with trusted Python Toolkit, users can run Numpy, Pandas, Flask, and Torchserve in a secure and trusted environment.
-- **Trusted DL Serving**: with trusted DL Serving, users can run Torchserve, Tritonserver, and TF-Serving in a secure and trusted environment.
-- **Trusted Machin Learning**: with end-to-end trusted training and inference, users can run LightGBM (data parallel, feature parallel, voting parallel, etc.) and Spark MLlib (supervised, unsupervised, recommendation, etc.) ML applications in a distributed and secure way.
+Intel® TDX is the next generation of Intel's Trusted Execution Environment (TEE), introducing new, architectural elements to help deploy hardware-isolated, virtual machines (VMs) called trust domains (TDs).
+With Intel® TDX, users can use **Trusted Big Data** image to run end to end Big Data analytics solution in trusted environment and **Trusted Deep Learning** image to run trusted distributed deep learning in secured environment.
+For more information, please visit the [TDX DevCatalog](https://github.com/intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/blob/main/TDX/DEVCATALOG.md).